Representing Hypergraphs by Point-Line Incidences: Representations without bends and without crossings

 \begin{restatable}{theorem}{onesided} Let $H=(V,E)$ be a hypergraph with the vertex-edge incidence graph $G=(V\cup E,E')$.
 If $G$ has a planar embedding with vertex set $E$ on the outerface, then we can decide whether $H$ admits a crossing-free strict segment representation in polynomial time. \end{restatable}

 \begin{proof} Since $G$ is a bipartite graph, the girth (i.e., the length of a shortest cycle) of $G$ is at least $4$.
 If $G$ is of girth 4 then there are two hyperedges $e,e'$ in $H$ that contain at least two vertices in common.
 Therefore, $H$ cannot have a strict line segment representation.
-We can check whether the girth of $G$ 4 in linear time~\cite{chang2013computing}.
+We can check whether the girth of $G$ is 4 in linear time~\citep{chang2013computing}.
 If the girth of $G$ is at least 6, then we can construct a crossing-free strict segment representation as described below.

 Let $\Gamma$ be an embedding of $G$ where all the vertices of $E$ are on the outerface.
-Such an embedding is straightforward to construct using a planar graph embedding algorithm, e.g., if we add a vertex $w$ to $G$ and make it adjacent to all the vertices of $E$, then a planar graph embedding brings all the vertices of $E$ in the same face which can then be chosen as the outerface to obtain $\Gamma$.
 The embedding $\Gamma$ can be used to construct a straight-line planar drawing $\Gamma'$ where each vertex in $E$ lies on a horizontal line $L$, each vertex in $V$ appears strictly above $L$ with the $x$-coordinate lying between its leftmost and rightmost neighbours, and each edge in $E'$ drawn with a straight line segment between the corresponding endpoints (\cref{fig:onesided}(a)).
-Such a drawing can be computed in polynomial time~\cite{kaufmann2002embedding}.
+Such a drawing can be computed in polynomial time~\citep{kaufmann2002embedding}.

 We repeatedly find the set of vertices $S$ in $\Gamma'$ (i.e., vertices and hyperedges of $H$) that lie on the unbounded region above $L$ and create points and segments to represent them.
-For example, in \cref{fig:onesided}(a), we the selected set is $S=\{e_1,a,e_7,b,c,d,e_{13},e_{16}\}$.
-Let $S_i$ be the set selected at that $i$th iteration.
+For example, in \cref{fig:onesided}(a), the selected set is $S=\{e_1,a,e_7,b,c,d,e_{13},e_{16}\}$.
+Let $S_i$ be the set selected at the $i$th iteration.

 Let $\ell_s$ be the line determined by a line segment $s$.
 We will use a drawing invariant that the leftmost and rightmost hyperedges $e,e'$ of $S_i$ are already drawn with distinct line segments $s,s'$ and the rest of the hyperedges of $S_i$ would be drawn using a convex chain in the region bounded by the lines $\ell_s, \ell_{s'}$.